treder/MVPA-Light/README.md

 * `cfg.repeat`: number of times the cross-validation is repeated with new randomly assigned folds (default 5)
 * `cfg.p`: if cfg.cv is 'holdout', p is the fraction of test samples (default 0.1)
 * `cfg.stratify`: if 1, the class proportions are approximately preserved in each test fold (default 1)
-* `cfg.fold`: if `cfg.cv = 'predefined'` then `cfg.fold` is a fold is a vector of length containing of that specifies for each sample the fold that it belongs to
+* `cfg.fold`: if `cfg.cv = 'predefined'` then `cfg.fold` is a vector of length *n_samples* that specifies for each sample the fold that it belongs to

 #### Hyperparameter <a name="hyperparameter"></a>

-[Hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) are parameters for the models that have to be specified by the user.
-Examples are the choice of the kernel in SVM and the amount of regularization.
+[Hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) are model parameters that have to be specified by the user.
+Examples are the kernel in SVM and the amount of regularization.
 These parameters are passed on to the train functions of the models.
 They can be controlled by setting the `cfg.hyperparameter` field before calling any of the high-level functions.
 To this end, initialize the field using `cfg.hyperparameter = []`.
 Then, add the desired parameters, e.g. `cfg.hyperparameter.lambda = 0.5` for setting the regularization parameter or `cfg.hyperparameter.kernel = 'polynomial'` for defining a polynomial kernel for SVM.
 The hyperparameters for each model are specified in the documentation for each train_ function in the folder [`model`](model/).

 #### Preprocessing<a name="preprocessing"></a>